 To add a single sky, click the + icon at the end of the sky list and browse your computer for a sky to add.

-To add a group of skies, select Show Custom Skies… from the Sky Selection dropdown list.
+Select Show Custom Skies… from the Sky Selection dropdown list to add a group of skies.
 Then drag and drop your custom skies to the folder that opens.
 We recommend keeping fewer than 50 skies loaded at a time for better performance.

 - Horizon Position.
 Click this button to open the Shifting Horizon Control.
 There are three ways to use this tool to refine the position of the sky.